mpv-player/mpv/DOCS/man/ao.rst

     Native Mac OS X audio output driver using direct device access and exclusive mode (bypasses the sound server).

-``openal``
-    OpenAL audio output driver

-    ``--openal-num-buffers=<2-128>``
-        Specify the number of audio buffers to use.
-Lower values are better for lower CPU usage.
-Default: 4.

-    ``--openal-num-samples=<256-32768>``
-        Specify the number of complete samples to use for each buffer.
-Higher values are better for lower CPU usage.
-Default: 8192.

-    ``--openal-direct-channels=<yes|no>``
-        Enable OpenAL Soft's direct channel extension when available to avoid tinting the sound with ambisonics or HRTF.
-        Channels are dropped when when they are not available as downmixing will be disabled.
-Default: no.

 ``pulse``
     PulseAudio audio output driver